astronomer/docs/learn/custom-xcom-backends-tutorial.md

 :::info

-For Astronomer customers the process to use the same custom XComs backend for your deployment on Astro is easy.
-After deploying your code, simply set the same `AIRFLOW__CORE__XCOM_BACKEND` [environment variable on Astro](https://docs.astronomer.io/astro/environment-variables).
+If you are an Astronomer customer, using this custom XCom backend for your deployment on Astro is easy.
+After deploying your code, simply set the `AIRFLOW__CORE__XCOM_BACKEND` [environment variable on Astro](https://docs.astronomer.io/astro/environment-variables).

 :::